j4w8n/mkrt/README.md

 Directories will be created, if they don't exist.
 If any of the to-be-created route files already exist in the directory, then you'll be prompted whether you want to overwrite them or not.

-> Use `.` to create a route in your project route's directory ('src/routes' by default in SvelteKit)
+> Use `.` to create a route in your project's root route directory ('src/routes' by default in SvelteKit)

 Depending on which type of route you create, these files are created by default.